Mount Hood National Forest Quarter

-The fifth coin to be released under the America the Beautiful Quarters Program is also the first not to depict a national park.
-The Oregon 2010 Mount Hood National Forest Site Quarter will instead be emblematic of the national forest area which was first set aside by the government in 1892.
+The fifth coin released under the America the Beautiful Quarters Program is also the first not to depict a national park.
+The 2010 Mount Hood National Forest Quarter from Oregon is instead emblematic of the national forest area which was first set aside by the government in 1892.

 Mount Hood National Forest Information